Stagecoach Cumbria & Lancashire

 Overview

-If Chamber members are the cogs and wheels of the Cumbrian economy, we like to think of ourselves as the lubricant that makes everything run smoothly.
+If Chamber members are the cogs and wheels of the Cumbrian economy, we like to think of ourselves as the oil that keeps everything moving.

-Our head office is in Broadacre House, Carlisle, on the floor below Cumbria Chamber of Commerce, but we have a presence right across Cumbria and into North Lancashire.
+Our head office sits in Broadacre House, Carlisle, just one floor below Cumbria Chamber of Commerce, but our reach extends far beyond.
+With depots in Carlisle, Barrow, Workington, Kendal, Morecambe, Preston and Chorley, we operate right across Cumbria and Lancashire.

 Our Strategy